github/docs/data/reusables/actions/workflows/section-triggering-a-workflow-paths.md

 Use the `paths` filter when you want to include file path patterns or when you want to both include and exclude file path patterns.
 Use the `paths-ignore` filter when you only want to exclude file path patterns.
 You cannot use both the `paths` and `paths-ignore` filters for the same event in a workflow.

-If you define both `branches`/`branches-ignore` and `paths`, the workflow will only run when both filters are satisfied.
+If you define both `branches`/`branches-ignore` and `paths`/`paths-ignore`, the workflow will only run when both filters are satisfied.

 The `paths` and `paths-ignore` keywords accept glob patterns that use the `*` and `**` wildcard characters to match more than one path name.
 For more information, see the "[AUTOTITLE](/actions/using-workflows/workflow-syntax-for-github-actions#filter-pattern-cheat-sheet)."